Continuous monitoring for noisy intermediate-scale quantum processors: Conclusion and outlook

 The main limitation of the applicability of the considered approach relates to the necessity of inherent quantum emulator, which in fact mimics the behaviour of real quantum processor.
 This issue prevents the use of the monitoring system for processing large circuits intractable for tensor network-based simulation.
-However, the monitoring system is still applicable in the case where the set of launched circuits possess a subset of tractable (i.e. of low width or low depth) circuits.
-In this case, the processing of the subset of launched tractable circuits can provide valuable information about elements of the quantum processor.
+However, the monitoring system is still applicable in the case where the set of launched circuits possess a subset of tractable, i.e. of low width or low depth, circuits.
+A prime example of this kind of circuits are `elided' and `patch' circuits with bounded amount of generated entanglement used for verification purposes in quantum advantage experiments~\cite{Martinis2019}.
+In this way, even in a regime, where emulation time is larger then the real quantum computing time, the developed system still is able to provide valuable information by processing subsets of launched circuit.
+This subset can chosen according to expected emulation complexity (e.g., circuit width $\times$ circuit depth), or taken at random (e.g., by processing every $k$th launched circuit for large enough $k$).

 Another limitations of the developed system relate to inherent assumptions about the noise model.
 One of the used assumptions is Markovianity of noise in the sense that each noisy gate can be described with a CPTP map, and we also assume that noisiness of a gate acting on a particular qubit (pair of qubits) does not depend on the position if this gate within a circuit.
 We note that the first limitation can be overcome by introducing additional quantum information carries (i.e. qubits or qudits) that are responsible for memory effects.
 Then gates from input circuits can be mapped to quantum channels acting both on the original target and additional quantum information carries.
-This approach relates to the description of non-Markovian behaviour by using a Markovian embedding technique.
+This approach relates to the description of non-Markovian behaviour by using a Markovian embedding technique~\cite{budini2013embedding,campbell2018system,luchnikov2020machine}.
 We leave a support of non-Markovian processes for further development of the monitoring system.

 Finally, we note the developed system is capable of tracking drifts of noise parameters in the case where these drift appears on time scales larger than the number of circuits reliable training (based on the obtained results it is about $2^6 \ldots 2^8$ circuits).
 This tracking is possible by adjusting the hyperparameter $M$, defining the maximal number of recently launched circuits taken for input for the monitoring system.
 We expect that our monitoring system can become a useful tool for different quantum computing platforms, reducing additional resources needed for their calibration.